hoophq/docs/docs/installing-hoop-agent/heroku.md

 ## Connection Resources

-The `HOOP_CONNECTION` environment variable contains a list of resources which are going to be published in the webapp dashboard.
-These resources will be available for users to interact with them, thus choose names that describe the name of the application.
+The `HOOP_CONNECTION` environment variable contains a list of resources that are published in the webapp dashboard.

 ### Specifying Multiple Connections